 Project management can be very fast-paced and Amy’s top tip when the pressure is on is to try to regain a bit of perspective.
 She always likes to remind herself that even if things go wrong on a web development project “no one will die”.

-Sounds obvious, but actually – how many of us do lose perspective under pressure?
+Sounds obvious, but actually, how many of us do lose perspective under pressure?
 Saying such a simple thing to yourself, is a great way to ground yourself (I think I’ll adopt that one).

-Next up: how to approach client relationships and negotiation as a woman
+Next up: how to approach client relationships and negotiation

 The focus of our April meetup will be another of Brighton Digital Women’s hot topics for 2016: client relationships.
 We’re delighted to announce that we’ll be welcoming Nicola Moody and Cath Foster, who are both Account Directors for Fresh Egg, to lead discussions.

 So, come equipped with questions and challenges around client relationships and negotiations and expect for a lively debate.
-I for one have many questions on the subject, so can’t wait for a full and frank discussion.
+I, for one, have many questions on the subject, so can’t wait for a full and frank discussion.

 The all-important details for your diary: Wednesday 6th April from 6.30pm in The Mesmerist.